-The drum support arm is held in place with the long pin shown in the middle photo in figure 6 above.
+The drum support arm is held in place with the long pin shown in the middle photo in Figure 6 above.

-Figure 7 model 190 drum assembly with arm before attachment
+Figure 7 drum support arm before attachment

-The arm shown in figure 6 is shown here ready to install the long pin.
+The arm shown in Figure 6 is shown here ready to install the long pin.